 The Panorama plugin for AWS is built for scale and allows you

-plugin, you use Panorama as an anchor to poll your subscriptions
+plugin, you use Panorama as an anchor to poll your AWS accounts

 for tags, and then distribute the metadata (IP address-to-tag mapping)